Yusop Jikiri

-Yusop (also Yusoph) Jikiri (1954 – 17 October 2020) was a Filipino politician, leader within the Moro National Liberation Front (MNLF) and governor (2001–2004) of Sulu Province in the Autonomous Region in Muslim Mindanao (ARMM).
+Yusop (also Yusoph) Jikiri (1954 – October 17, 2020) was a Filipino politician, leader within the Moro National Liberation Front (MNLF) and governor (2001–2004) of Sulu Province in the Autonomous Region in Muslim Mindanao (ARMM).
 He also served as a representative from Sulu's 1st District (2007–10) and ran again in 2010, but lost to Tupay Loong.
 He was the beneficiary of shifting political alliances between the Tan and Loong families.
+Jikiri served as the Jolo-based chairman for the MNLF from 2017 until his death in 2020 from bone cancer.

 Background

 Jikiri was born in 1951 as the son of a poor farmer in Indanan, named after a famous Moro leader/bandit under the American occupation during the Moro Rebellion.
 He attended Indanan Elementary, National High School, and attended college but did not finish his bachelor's degree due to the outbreak of war in 1970.
-He married four times and has several children; one of his sons, Thong Jikiri, is a provincial board member in the 1st District of Sulu.
+He married four times and has several children; one of his sons, Thong Jikiri, is a provincial board member in the 1st District of Sulu. also she has a daughter from Davao named Sana-a.

 Involvement in the MNLF

 Jikiri joined the Moro National Liberation Front and became one of their top commanders, eventually rising to become Chief of Staff under Nur Misuari.

-However, in 2000 he joined 14 other MNLF officials to sign a manifesto leading to the ouster of Misuari as its leader.
-The so-called Council of 15 accused Misuari of being incompetent as governor of the ARMM.
+In 2000 he joined 14 other MNLF officials to sign a manifesto leading to the ouster of Misuari as its leader.
+The so-called Council of 15 accused Misuari of being incompetent as governor of the ARMM and was led by Muslimin Sema.